pivotal/credhub-release/docs/ca-rotation.md

 The workflow at a high-level for transitioning to a new certificate is:

-0. If not already configured, redeploy your CredHub server with the `credhub.certificates.concatenate_cas: true` option.
+1. If not already configured, redeploy your CredHub server with the `credhub.certificates.concatenate_cas: true` option.
 This will combine all active versions of a CA in a certificate's `.ca` field.
 1. Regenerate your CA certificate with the `transitional` flag.
 This creates a new version that will _not_ be used for signing yet, but can be added to your servers trusted certificate lists.
-Then, propagate the concatenated CAs to your software (e.g. BOSH redeploy).
+1. Propagate the concatenated CAs to your software (e.g. BOSH redeploy).
 1. Remove the transitional flag from the new CA certificate, and add it to the old CA certificate.
 This means that the new certificate will start to be used for signing, but the old one will remain as trusted.
-1. Regenerate certificates that are signed by the CA, and then propagate new certificates to your software (e.g. BOSH redeploy).
+1. Regenerate certificates that are signed by the CA.
+1. Propagate new certificates to your software (e.g. BOSH redeploy).
 1. Remove the transitional flag from the old CA certificate.
-Optionally, again propagate changes to your software to remove old CA (e.g. BOSH redeploy).
+1. Optionally, again propagate changes to your software to remove old CA (e.g. BOSH redeploy).

 ## Step 1: Regenerate
 _For the purpose of this example, we'll be using the credential path `/example-ca` to refer to a CA stored on the CredHub server and `/example-leaf` to refer to a certificate signed by that CA. Replace this value with the path of the CA you wish to rotate._